A. The offense of the Ammonites.

 When the people of Ammon saw that they had made themselves repulsive to David, the people of Ammon sent and hired the Syrians of Beth Rehob and the Syrians of Zoba, twenty thousand foot soldiers; and from the king of Maacah one thousand men, and from Ish-Tob twelve thousand men.
 Now when David heard of it, he sent Joab and all the army of the mighty men.

 a.
-When the people of Ammon saw that they had made themselves repulsive: They knew that they did this.
+When the people of Ammon saw that they had made themselves repulsive: They knew that they had done this.
 David didn’t reject the Ammonites; they made themselves repulsive to Israel.

 b.
 The people of Ammon sent and hired the Syrians: This was a common practice in the ancient world.
 1 Chronicles 19:6 says that the Ammonites paid 1,000 talents to the Syrians.